-The veteran must meet the necessary qualifications to establish eligibility of his/her dependents.
-A dependent is defined as a child, stepchild, spouse or the un-remarried widow(er) of the veteran.
+The veteran must meet the necessary qualifications to establish eligibility for his/her dependents.
+A dependent is defined as a child, stepchild, spouse, or the un-remarried widow(er) of the veteran.
 Visit www.va.state.al.gov to learn more.
 Students must complete the Free Application for Federal Student Aid online at www.studentaid.gov to be considered for the scholarship.

-Students must also meet the institution Standards of Academic Progress guidelines to qualify for benefits.
+Students must also meet the institution's Standards of Academic Progress guidelines to qualify for benefits.
+If eligible, the scholarship will pay for tuition and books only.
+It is the responsibility of the student to pay mandatory fees.
 This scholarship is the payer of last resort.

 Alabama National Guard Educational Assistance Program